 8- Unplug Your Connection Regularly

 Your screens and internet networks keep you connected to the business world.
 However, the continuous connection keeps you under stress.
 You should fix certain hours every week or a day on the weekend that makes you unplugged from stressors and set a digital detox.

 Consuming much time and effort on work that just needs to be done is a burnout trigger.
 Perfectionism is a concept that fools employees, it encourages them to do more quality and efficiency, which is a good characteristic, but it pushes them to the extreme, that’s dangerous.

 Your organisation’s values could be one of the main reasons for burnout due to their mismatching with your values.
 If you can’t adapt to those values, it’s time to look for new opportunities or maybe it’s the wrong career, and you should do a shift.

 Whitecollars offers Career Counselling that helps you with your career step by step.
-We provide you with all the factors that make you stand out from the crowd, a strong CV, a LinkedIn profile that attracts recruiters, and guiding you in how to manage any interview, however difficult it is.
+We provide you with all the factors that make you stand out from the crowd, a strong CV, a LinkedIn profile that attracts recruiters, and guide you in how to manage any interview, however difficult it is.
 Visit our service pages to know more about us.

 Your Personal Life Matters As Much as Your WorkLife, We'll Help You Making The Balance